 Although ocular surface pathologies have diverse etiologies, their symptoms often converge on altered responses of corneal sensory nerves.
 Distinct symptomologies arise from the varying involvement of mechanonociceptors, polymodal nociceptors, and cold thermoreceptors.
 In recent years, there have been significant advances in the understanding of cold thermoreceptors and their roles in ocular surface disorders.
 Furthermore, several lines of investigation have yielded great insight into the molecular physiology of nociceptors and thermoreceptors, their alterations in pathological processes, and the specific sensations evoked in ocular surface disorders.
+Future research should try to define the molecular sensors involved in the activation and modulation of the various classes of sensory nerve fibers innervating the ocular surface and identify the phenotypic changes that develop under different pathological conditions.
+It is also important to determine the contribution of each functional class of ocular sensory receptor to the subjective characteristics of the unpleasant sensations evoked by such pathological processes.
+Finally, research oriented to the pharmacological control of the abnormal activity displayed by corneo-conjunctival sensory receptor terminals is required.
+Selective manipulation of peripheral sensory input to the brain is possibly the most efficacious way of reducing eye discomfort and pain without the side effects that often accompany administration of drugs targeting central nervous system pain pathways.

 III.C.
-Diagnosis of DED (James Wolffsohn, OD, PhD)
+Diagnosis of Dry Eye Disease (James Wolffsohn, OD, PhD)